gaissmai/bart/README.md

 BART is a multibit-trie, using the _baseIndex_ function from the ART algorithm to build the complete binary prefix tree (CBT) for each stride.
+The stride has a fixed length of 8 bits.

-The second key factor is popcount level compression and backtracking along the CBT prefix tree in O(k).
+The second key factor is popcount array compression at each stride level and backtracking along the CBT prefix tree in O(k).

 The CBT is implemented as a bitvector, backtracking is just